NayanUnni95/Spotify/README.md

 This repository contains a Spotify Clone Web App built using ReactJS and the Spotify Web API.
 The app is designed for fetches data through a personal Spotify account.
 This project focuses on the frontend functionality, including data fetching, authentication, but does not include the music playback feature.

+> [!NOTE]
+> Currently, this app is not using any APIs as it is still in the design phase...

 ## Features

 - User authentication using Spotify OAuth